Criteria for a pass in the academic award stream for all modules/units

 Criteria for gaining a 'certificate of participation' for those taking part in the Continuing Professional Development stream.
 You should have accessed the resources, taken part in each of the quiz questions where they are present, and contributed in any way to at least one of the discussion forums.

-If you want to study for a Certificate, Diploma, or MPH with us, please also read our Regulations here.
+If you want to study for a Certificate, Diploma, or Masters-level award with us, please also read our Regulations here.